First Aid for Focal Impaired Awareness (complex partial) Seizures

-Complex partial seizures used to be called psychomotor seizures.
-The new term is focal seizure with impaired awareness.
+Focal impaired awareness seizures were formerly called complex partial or psychomotor seizures.
 This means that the person may look awake but they aren't able to respond fully, may be confused, or not remember events.
 They are not fully unconscious though.
 The word focal means that they start in one area of the brain or one group of one side of the brain.
-Many focal seizures have some type of automatic behaviors, called automatisms, during it.
+Many focal seizures have some type of automatic behaviors, called automatisms, during them.

 The chance of seriously hurting yourself during a focal seizure with impaired awareness is small.
 Single and brief focal seizures do not damage the brain.
 Long or repeated ones may cause slight but lasting memory loss.
-More serious brain injury is rare, unles the seizure lead to seizure emergencies such as status epilepticus.
+More serious brain injury is rare, unless the seizure leads to seizure emergencies, such as status epilepticus.

 - Speak quietly and in a reassuring manner.
 Some people may be able to hear during a seizure.

-- Do not yell at the person, or restrain him or her unless absolutely necessary to keep the person safe.
+- Do not yell at the person or restrain them unless absolutely necessary to keep the person safe.
 They may be confused and react differently to emotional or physical stimulation.

 - Keep the person safe.
 For example:

 - Keep them away from hot objects, surfaces or fire.

 - Keep them away from dangerous situations, equipment or places.